 115 ACES Library

 The Ignite Program pairs incoming freshman students with a faculty member in their major to assist with that professor’s research.
 The goal of this program is to encourage freshman to connect with others in their major and engage in research to solve real-world problems.

-Ignite students are paid $10/hour for their work up to $1,500 for the academic year.
+Ignite students are paid hourly for their work up to $1,500 for the academic year.
 Additionally, Ignite faculty-mentors are provided with a $500 stipend to facilitate undergraduate research.
-After completing the 150 hours of Ignite, it is possible that students remain employed in their mentor’s program.
+After completing the Ignite program, it is possible that students remain employed in their mentor’s program.

 In addition to performing undergraduate research, Ignite students are also offered the opportunity to participate in a series of workshops about undergraduate research and other enrichment opportunities in the College of ACES.
 Ignite students present the results of their research in the spring or fall of the year by given a two- to three-minute presentation about one thing they learned during their experience.

 Membership in the Ignite Program is offered to high-achieving incoming freshman.
-To enroll in the Ignite program, students must choose a major in the College of ACES, complete an application form, and compete the needed paperwork to be employed by the university when they arrive on campus.
+Students admitted to majors that are participating in Ignite will be sent an application form via email.
+Once students are selected for the program, students must compete the needed paperwork to be employed by the university when they arrive on campus.